xyncro/sites-freya.io/reference/machines/http/index.rst

 **Freya.Machines.Http** is designed to solve this.
 The Machine lets you define just the properties of a resource you care about, and the Machine library handles the rest.
 You can specify as much or as little as you wish, all in a type safe manner, and be confident that HTTP semantics will remain consistent and correct.

-As noted in the topic on the design of :doc:`/topics/design/machines`, configuration of a machine is the key step in effective use.
-The HTTP Machine has extensive configuration options.
+To begin working with the Freya HTTP machine, it is suggested that reading the topic around the design of :doc:`/topics/design/machines` makes a good entry point.
+Once you have an initial sense of the machine model, the following sections will should be easier to dive in to.

-* :doc:`decisions` -- decisions influence the overall execution of the HTTP Machine, and enable you to define the behaviour of key aspects of your resource by answering true/false questions about the resource.
+* :doc:`overview` -- the basic design and syntax of the Freya HTTP machine.
-* :doc:`handlers` -- handlers enable the response to return representations of the resource when appropriate, as well as providing a potential point in the execution of the Machine to set additional headers, etc.
+* :doc:`configuration` -- the available configuration options as part of the Freya HTTP machine, as introduced in the machine overview.

 .. toctree::
    :hidden:

-   decisions
+   overview
-   handlers
+   configuration